dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 ### But officer I panicked!

 If you are stuck: ask for an extension, come to office hours, email or slack your Professor and your TAs, learn some humility and accept that you might need help.
-Asking for help is one of the greatest skills, and if you get anything from this class is that it is OK to ask for help.
+Asking for help is one of the greatest skills that one can possess, and if you get anything from this class is that it is OK to ask for help.

 Please do not create a horrible situation for all of us by just copying off of someone else.
 Our job is to help you learn.
 You will not be penalized for asking.